JensPauwels/DPT-StatApp-Compiler/README.md

 As the order of javascript includes is very important a number including the order is required.
 This way you can tell the compiler which script file it should place first in the combined script file.
+The lowest number is placed first.
+If the compiler encounters different sort orders in multiple files it will pick the lowest encountered order.

 When you are ready run the following command: